Great Herring Pond Access Site, Herring Pond Road, Bourne, MA, USA

 Owned By: Massachusetts Division of Fisheries and Wildlife

-Access site for Great Herring Pond, with a shallow gravel boat ramp.
-Suitable for small motorized boats, as well as canoes and kayaks.
-Swimming is not permitted.
+The Great Herring Pond Access Site is located on the Bourne/Plymouth town line.
+It features a shallow gravel boat ramp, suitable for small motorized boats, canoes and kayaks.
 For fishing, the pond is known to be a good location for smallmouth bass and white perch.
+Swimming is not permitted at this spot.

 Features

-According to the Plymouth Trails Guide, the Herring Pond Wampanoag tribe referred to the area around the south and west of Great Herring Pond as Comassakumkanit.
+According to the Plymouth Trails Guide, the Herring Pond Wampanoag tribe referred to the area around the south and west of Great Herring Pond as Comassakumkanut.
 The tribe has inhabited the area for thousands of years.
-Read more on the tribe’s website.
+To learn more about local tribes, we encourage you to interact with their members.
+The Herring Pond Wampanoag shares information on its website.

 According to Plymouth’s 2017 Open Space Report, from 1700-1869, the 3,000-acre Herring Pond Reservation was located on Great Herring Pond.
 In 1850, two-thirds of the reservation land was divided.
 Each reservation resident received an individual house lot and wood lot.
 European settlers called the area Cedarville.